JoshuaRL/MiniRAG-Enhanced/README.md

 ### Building Locally

-If you prefer to build the images yourself:
+If you prefer to build the images yourself and change ports, connections, passwords, database names, etc. this is the process:

 ```bash
 # Clone this repository